-NHS funding policies should allow clinics discretion to be able assess whether SET is appropriate for individual patients.
+NHS funding policies should allow clinics discretion in assessing whether SET is appropriate for individual patients.

 It is a common concern that SET may compromise patients’ chances of becoming pregnant.
 However clinics can maintain their overall success rates by:

-Clinics around the UK are now starting to demonstrate that they are able to lower their multiple pregnancy rate without reducing their overall pregnancy rate through careful patient selection for SET.
+Clinics around the UK have demonstrated that they are able to reduce their multiple pregnancy rate without reducing their overall pregnancy rate through careful patient selection for SET.

-Published studies and evidence from other countries show that patients can have as good as, or better, chance of success from SET compared to transferring two embryos, when the success rates from a single fresh embryo transfer are combined with any follow-on treatment using frozen embryo transfers.
+Published studies and evidence from other countries show that patients can have an equivalent, or better, chance of success from SET compared to transferring two embryos, when the success rates from a single fresh embryo transfer are combined with any follow-on treatment using frozen embryo transfers.
 Importantly SET will also virtually eliminate the risk of having a multiple birth.

-Frozen embryo transfers are far less invasive and safer for the patient than an additional fresh cycle, as the patient will not need to go through stimulation to retrieve more eggs.
+Frozen embryo transfers are far less invasive and safer for the patient than an additional fresh cycle, as the patient will not need to go through stimulation of her ovaries, and egg collection, in order to retrieve several eggs.

 It is therefore vital for funding criteria to support SET in only those patients who are most at risk of multiple pregnancy, without issuing a ‘one-size-fits-all’ approach, and to provide follow-on frozen embryo transfers.